bnsreenu/digitalsreeni-image-annotator/docs/HELP.md

 ### Starting a New Project

+1. Click "New Project" or use Ctrl+N to start a new project.
-1. Click "Open New Image Set" to import multiple images you want to annotate, including TIFF stacks and CZI files.
+2. Click "Add New Images" to import multiple images you want to annotate, including TIFF stacks and CZI files.
-2. For multi-dimensional images, you'll be prompted to assign dimensions (e.g., T for time, Z for depth, C for channels).
+3. For multi-dimensional images, you'll be prompted to assign dimensions (e.g., T for time, Z for depth, C for channels).
-3. Use "Add Class" to define classes of interest.
+4. Use "Add Classes" to define classes of interest.
-4. Start annotating by selecting a class and using the Polygon, Rectangle Tool, or SAM2 Magic Wand.
+5. Start annotating by selecting a class and using the Polygon, Rectangle Tool, or SAM2 Magic Wand.

-### Continuing a Previous Project
+### Opening an Existing Project

+1. Click "Open Project" or use Ctrl+O to load a previously saved project.
+2. If there are any missing images, you'll be prompted to locate them on your drive.
+Located images will be automatically copied to the project directory.
+3. If you choose not to locate missing images, the annotations for those images will be removed.

+### Importing Existing Annotations

-1. Click "Import Saved Annotations" to load your previous work.
+1. Click "Import Annotations with Images" to load existing COCO JSON annotations along with their corresponding images.
-2. Use "Open New Image Set" to load the corresponding images.
-3. If needed, use "Add More Images" to include additional images for annotation.
+2. Select the COCO JSON file.
+The images should be in the same directory as the JSON file.
+3. The annotations and images will be loaded into your current project.

 ## Loading SAM2 Pre-trained Models